Immunizations offer protection against illnesses that can seriously affect your health and the safety of the community at large.

 Human Papilloma Virus (HPV)*

 Of the more than 100 strains of HPV, those of greatest concern cause genital warts and cancer.
-The highly-effective HPV vaccination helps prevent infection with the nine types of Human Papillomavirus (HPV) that are responsible for genital warts; abnormal, precancerous lesions; and HPV-related cancers of the vulva, vagina, anus, penis and oropharynx, which includes the back of the throat, base of the tongue and tonsils.
+The highly-effective Gardasil-9 HPV vaccination helps protect against nine types of HPV that are most often responsible for genital warts, abnormal precancerous lesions, and HPV-related cancers of the vulva, vagina, anus, penis and oropharynx (which includes the back of the throat, base of the tongue, and tonsils).

-The American College Health Association (ACHA) recommends that students of all genders receive the HPV vaccine before entering college.
-However, the three-dose regimen (given at 0, 2 and 6 months) can be given to older adolescents and young adults through age 26.
+The American College Health Association (ACHA) and CDC recommend that students of all genders receive the HPV vaccine before entering college.
+It is also recommended for older adolescents and young adults through the age of 26.
 It is best to be vaccinated before the first sexual contact.

 Measles / Mumps / Rubella (MMR)**